yeastplume/aloevera/samples/readme.md

 You'll also need the [x16 Emulator](https://github.com/commanderx16/x16-emulator/releases) and [ROM](https://github.com/commanderx16/x16-rom) available on your path.
 At the time of this writing, the target release for both is R36.

+And of course, you'll need the Aloevera executable somewhere on your machine, either built locally or from a release.

 ## Configuring the samples

-You'll need to configure a few paths in [common/Makefile](common/Makefile) as follows:
+You'll need to configure a few paths in [Makefile.vars](Makefile.vars) as follows:

+* set `ALOEVERA` to the built Aloevera executable (or you can just put Aloevera on your path and use `aloevera[.exe]` here)
-* set X16_EMU to the x16 emulator executable
+* set `X16_EMU` to the x16 emulator executable
-* set X16_ROM to the x16 rom
+* set `X16_ROM` to the x16 rom

 The common Makefile provides a few other common flags you can tweak to your liking.